anomalyae/thinking/_posts/2025-05-21-Agents-of-chaos.md

 transaction_hash: "0xd7918c3b60daee5b9aa725486c742c1ae2a9139a34b1c1e9f5e1460c8cde64e0"
 ---

-<p> No one can agree on what an AI agent is,  but everyone’s selling one.</p>
+<p class="font-nevermind green"> No one can agree on what an AI agent is,  but everyone’s selling one.</p>

-<p>Buzzwords often do more harm than good and Agent is the latest in this list.
+<p class="font-nevermind">Buzzwords often do more harm than good and Agent is the latest in this list.
 As the article linked below highlights, the people and companies who create and fund Artificial Intelligence are unable to form consensus on the definition of Agent. <i>How is it then that consultants, integrators and software companies are able to package and sell Agents?</i>
 </p>

 <div style="border: 1px solid #eaeaea; border-radius: 0; padding: 20px; margin: 30px 0; background-color: #fcfcfc; font-family: 'Poppins', sans-serif;">